pharquissandas/MultithreadedUDPChat/README.md

 ### Listener Thread
 - Dedicated thread continuously reads UDP packets from any client
 - Parses request types
-- Spawns the appropriate handler thread
+- Spawns a detached handler thread for every request to ensure concurrency.

 ### Ping Thread
-- Pings every 5 seconds
+- Runs in the background, waking up every 5 seconds.
-- Checks if checks if client has been innative for more than 5 minutes
+- Checks if any client has been inactive for more than 5 minutes.
-- If yes then sends a ping message telling the user to be active or be kicked
+- If inactive: sends a `ping$` message telling the user to be active or be kicked.
-- If the client does not respond then they are kicked after 10 more seconds
+- If the client does not respond with `ret-ping$` (or any other message) within 10 seconds, they are kicked.

 ### Shared Linked List of Clients
 The server maintains a thread-safe linked list holding:

-- Client IP
-- Port number
+- Client IP & Port number
 - Chat name
 - Mute list
 - Activity timestamp (PE2)